FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 What is Child and Adolescent Psychotherapy?

-This training is longer than most psychological professions to enable the breadth and depth of skills to develop that are required for complex work with children and young people.
+This training is longer than most psychological professions to enable the breadth and depth of skills to develop that are required for complex work with children and young people and their families.
 CAPTs are trained to work with a wide range of mental health conditions including highly disturbed emotional states, are able to sustain relationships with the child or young person and carefully observe what they might be communicating non-verbally through their behaviour and play.

 CAPTs seek to look beneath the surface of difficult emotions, behaviours and relationships to help their patients make sense of their experiences, to better understand themselves and their problems.
-Over time the child or young person can begin to express emotions in less disturbed ways, are likely to feel less anxious, more able to learn, feel better equipped to sustain relationships and return to the normal process of emotional development.
+Over time the child or young person can begin to express emotions in less disturbed ways, are likely to feel less anxious or depressed, more able to learn, feel better equipped to sustain relationships and return to the normal process of emotional development.

-It is a full time, four year programme of integrated study, validated by the University of Essex, leading to the award of professional doctorate in child and adolescent psychoanalytic psychotherapy.
+It is a full-time, four-year programme of integrated study, validated by the University of Essex, leading to the award of professional doctorate in child and adolescent psychoanalytic psychotherapy.

-In addition is the clinical work in an appropriate work/training placement and this includes 3 or 3.5 days a week working at a training placement in addition to one full study day (Wednesday) at the Tavistock Centre.
+In addition is the clinical work in an appropriate work/training placement and this includes 3 days a week working at a training placement in addition to one full study day (Wednesday) at the Tavistock Centre.

-In addition to our website the following sources provide information about Child Psychotherapy:
+In addition to our website, the following sources provide information about child and adolescent psychoanalytic psychotherapy:

 Pre-application